Current Projects

 Restoring Habitats

-Several sage-grouse habitat restoration and population recovery activities are underway, including wet meadow restoration and infrastructure removal.
-We developed a suite of decision-support products to support restoration planning including a mesic spatial prioritization tool and a vegetation projection model.
-With are also supporting our NGO partners in testing the use of micro-sized rock dams to restore wet meadows that sage-grouse rely on.
+Restoration and recovery efforts included wet meadow rehabilitation and infrastructure removal.
+To guide these actions, we developed a suite of decision-support tools, including a mesic habitat prioritization tool and a vegetation projection model.
+We also collaborated with NGO partners to test micro-sized rock dams — a promising technique for restoring wet meadows critical to sage-grouse habitat.

 Explore our materials below and contact us at info@ceg.group for additional info.